alpacaxander/omniglobe_update_suite/README.md

 Even if this does not solve the issue it is important to do this while debugging.
 It is common for a container to "reserve" or otherwise restrict your container from using certain important resources.
 Other issues can continuously cause this issue, so restart often while debugging.

+Resetting docker to factory defaults may help as well.

 Especially if you shared drives with a new accout, make sure that account has permisions to all the folders and files mentioned.
  - Right click on C:\RT_Contents\.